Sifat-Ikram/popular-travels-schedule/README.md

 <ul>
   <li>At first this github repository should be cloned with command prompt</li>
   <li>After completing cloning, npm must be installed if it is not installed earlier</li>
   <li>After npm installed, run npm run dev.
-This project will be opened in localhost in the browser</li>
+This project will be opened locally in localhost in the browser</li>
-  <li>The whole will be seen there.</li>
+  <li>The whole project will be seen there.</li>
 </ul>

 <span>